 There isn’t much data past that.
-As a ghoul she may share ground with genlock alphas.
+As a ghoul she might share ground with genlock alphas.

-I wasn’t gonna have music.
+I wasn’t gonna have music for this one.
 But the subheadings in the History section came naturally, and with obvious consequences.

 Utha likely is from Orzammar.
 She still has her Stone Sense, so she presumably isn’t a surfacer.

-Her dad seemed to be a scholar (perhaps a geographer), and her mum a hausfrau.
+Her dad apparently was a scholar (perhaps a geographer), and her mum a hausfrauA woman who runs a household full-time.
 Utha had a brother her age, and an unclear number of much younger siblings.

 However, her entire family was killed during a darkspawn attack.